bonolo1/inventory-app/README.md

 ## Project Description <a name="project_description"><a>

-The purpose of this app is to assist store managers to manage inventory in their shoe warehouse.
-Store managers are able to view the the inventory across all warehouses internationally and to perform inventory related tasks such as: stock taking, viewing all inventory on hand across all warehouses, searching for specific shoes for details, view the value of inventory on hand, to identify which shoes need to be restocked and capturing new stock.
+The purpose of this app is to assist store managers to manage inventory for a shoe warehouse.
+Store managers are able to view the the inventory across all warehouses internationally and to perform inventory related tasks such as: stock taking, viewing all inventory on hand across all warehouses, searching for specific shoes for details, viewing the value of inventory on hand, identifying which shoes need to be restocked and capturing new stock.

 ## Installation <a name="installation"><a>